A-Z of health

 - you are breastfeeding

 In many cases, it is unlikely that a vaccine given while pregnant or breastfeeding will cause problems for the baby.
-However, your GP will be able to give you further advice.
+However, your GP will be able to give you further advice about this.

 People with immune deficiencies